alecvaluev/alecvaluev.gethub.io/docs/cs/DB/DBSystems.md

 ## Data vs Information

-Data: is the raw unprocessed strings, numbers, dates, measurements, etc. that is simply stored.
+`Data`: is the raw unprocessed strings, numbers, dates, measurements, etc. that is simply stored.
 Data is raw, unorganized facts that needs to be processed. (date of birth, grade, course)

-Information: reveals the meaning of data and is produced through the processing of the data into meaningful output, summations and categorizations.
+`Information`: reveals the meaning of data and is produced through the processing of the data into meaningful output, summations and categorizations.
 (Persons Age, Average student Age, Average student mark, Students GPA)

 ## Before the Advent of Database Systems